 Google's Business Profile guidance says local results are mainly based on relevance, distance, and prominence.
 That matters because many business owners look for one technical fix when the real issue is a mix of profile quality, location, proof, and market competition.

 Google describes relevance, distance, and prominence as the core local ranking factors.
-Your profile and website need to support all three as much as possible.
+Accurate profile and website information can support relevance and prominence, but the website cannot change the searcher's distance.

 Your Profile Is Not Eligible, Verified, or Healthy